Replay in Deep Learning: Current Approaches and Missing Biological Elements: Juxtaposing Biological and Artificial Replay

 Further, CLS theory assumes that different awake and sleep states correspond to periods of encoding memories in hippocampus and the subsequent transfer of memories from hippocampus to cortex.
 This suggests that artificial neural networks could benefit from the inclusion of explicit awake and sleep states, inspired by the mammalian brain.
 Moreover, one open question in biology involves what happens to memories after they have been consolidated from the hippocampus to the neocortex.
 These memories in hippocampus could be erased entirely, or they could still be encoded in the hippocampus, but never reactivated again.
 While this is an open question in biology, its exploration in machine learning could inform the neuroscientific community and lead to new discoveries.

 While the CLS memory model (i.e., fast learning in hippocampus followed by slow learning in the cortex) is widely accepted as a core principle of how the brain learns declarative memories, it is likely not the only memory model the brain uses.
 Indeed, procedural, presumably hippocampus-independent memories, e.g., some motor tasks~\citep{fogel2006learning} can be learned without forgetting old skills and replayed during REM sleep when the hippocampus is effectively disconnected from the neocortex.
 Even if the hippocampus may be important for early phases of motor learning, subsequent training and replay rely on motor cortex and striatal networks~\citep{lemke2019emergent}.
 Therefore, while typical machine learning replay approaches interleave new training data with old knowledge from hippocampus-like networks, the biological cortex is capable of replaying old traces on its own.
 For example, very few researchers have explored ``self-generated'' replay as a mechanism to protect old knowledge for continual learning~\citep{tadros2020biologically,tadros2019biologically,krishnan2019biologically}.
+Another alternative to CLS theory is the idea of using both fast and slow weights between units for each connection in the network~\citep{hinton1987using}.
+While the fast weights are used to learn new information, the slow weights can be used for generative replay~\citep{robins1997maintaining,robins2004sequential}.

+Beyond CLS theory, more interesting computational models of HC have been explored.
+For example, \citep{kali2004off} proposed a model where the HC and cortex were modelled as a lookup-table and a restricted-Boltzmann-machine, respectively.
+In this model, the HC network played a critical role in memory retrieval, beyond serving as an offline replay buffer, which is how HC is commonly modelled in modern neural network implementations.
+The authors further discuss index maintenance and extension.
+More recently, \citep{whittington2020tolman} proposed the Tolman Eichenbaum Machine, where the HC network performs space and relational inference.
+Replay in the Tolman Eichenbaum Machine allowed for the organization of sequences into structures that could facilitate abstraction and generalization.